cavaunpeu/willwolf.io-source/content/life/my-readme.md

 # What I look like when I'm thinking

-When I need to understanding a problem or make a decision on the spot, I often stare off into space for 5-15 seconds.
-This helps me think clearly (conversely, staring directly at the camera clouds my brain).
-Please don't take this as rudeness.
+When I'm trying to understand a complex problem, I divert my gaze and stare at the wall for 5-15 seconds.
+(Conversely, staring directly at the camera clouds my brain).

-Similarly, when I'm engaged in a technical conversation, my brow is often furrowed.
+When I'm engaged in a technical conversation, my brow is furrowed.
 I look intense, exacting, prickly.

-Again, please don't take this the wrong way.
-I'm focused on clarifying details for myself and others above all else.
+In both cases, please don't intuit rudeness!
+I'm focused on clarifying details for myself and my teammates.

 # How to teach me